 Adding a little glitter to your eyeshadow while experimenting with a cut crease will ensure a stunning, evening look that will make your eyes pop.
 The trick when it comes to glitter is to apply it to the eyelids themselves.
 Doing so means keeping the eyeshadow above the crease glitter-free and well blended.
 For a seriously beautiful look, match the glitter color to that of the shadow above your crease.
 Just make sure to use a slightly darker version of the shade for the cut crease eyeshadow, as this will create depth and let the sparkles stand out.
 However, if you want to get experimental, you can also use a neutral shade of glitter, and a darker shade of shadow above to create a beautiful two-toned look.
 While metallic glittery lids are an instant winner on anyone, the shimmer will be particularly dazzling when paired with hazel eyes.

 Gold Cut Crease

 Go bold this season with a sweep of gold on your eyes.
 With the power to bring out any golden flecks in your eyes, this shade will make you sparkle.
-Able to be dressed up or down, a gold cut crease is the perfect formal look for a black tie evening as well as a fun, playful style to wear out to lunch with the girls.
-If you are going for glamour, try combining this look with well contoured, bronzed cheeks and barely-there natural lip gloss.
-From there, a sleek slicked back hairstyle or voluminous, soft waves will amp up your luxurious look.
+Able to be dressed up or down, a gold cut crease is the perfect formal look for a black tie event as well as a fun, playful style to wear out to lunch with the girls.
+If you are going for glamour, try combining this look with well-contoured, bronzed cheeks and barely-there natural lip gloss.
+From there, a sleek slicked-back hairstyle or voluminous, soft waves will amp up your luxurious look.
 If keeping things casual, keep your face makeup dewy and minimal with natural shades while letting your hair flow freely.

 Purple Cut Crease